Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 Make sure to include at least one residue from both the receptor and ligand in the print_res mask of the &decomp section. http://archive.ambermd.org/201308/0075.html.
-This is automally guaranteed if use "within" keyword.
+This is automally guaranteed when using "within" keyword.

 &general
 startframe=5, endframe=21, interval=1,